Robidoux family: André Robidou

 André Robidou (c.
-1643 – 1678) was the son of Manuel Robido and Catharine Alve.
-According to Canadian vital and church records, he was born in the parish of Santa Maria, likely Pontevedra, Galicia, Spain which was then in the See or bishopric of Burgos that at that time covered most of northern Spain.
-He is often incorrectly being of the city of Burgos because of this.
-He was married to Jeanne Denote (1645–1701), the fifth daughter of Antoine Denote and Catherine Leduc, of Saint-Germain-l'Auxerrois, Paris.
-André came to Canada after Louis XIV, King of France, made Quebec a royal province and began colonizing what was then known as New France.
-We know nothing of André's life in Galicia prior to 20 April 1661 when he is engaged contractually as a sailor in Nantes, Brittany (now Loire-Atlantique, Pays-de-la-Loire, France).
-André, now in La Rochelle, Aunis (currently Charente-Maritime, Poitou-Charentes, France) enters a contract of engagement with Antoine Grignon, on behalf of merchant Eustache Lambert, obligating André to go to Nouvelle-France and work for 3 years.
+1643 – 1678) was the son of Manuel Robidou and Catharine Alve.
+According to Canadian vital and church records, he was born in the parish or village of Santa Maria in land controlled by Spain, likely the Spanish Netherlands (but in an area that is now in Northern France).
+His birthplace is often attributed to Galicia, Spain which was then in the See or bishopric of Burgos due to this appearing in a daughter’s marriage record created several years after his death.
+He was married to Jeanne Denote (c.
+1645–before 2 June 1696), the daughter of Antoine Denote and Catherine Leduc, of Saint-Germain-l'Auxerrois, Paris.
+We know little of André's life prior to 20 April 1661 when he was engaged contractually as a river sailor in Nantes, Brittany (now Loire-Atlantique, Pays-de-la-Loire, France).
+André, now in La Rochelle, Aunis (currently Charente-Maritime, Poitou-Charentes, France) entered a contract of engagement with Antoine Grignon, on behalf of merchant Eustache Lambert, obligating André to go to Nouvelle-France and work for 3 years.